The implementation of testing accommodations

 Administer the quiz via Sakai.
 See See http://sakaitutorials.unc.edu/?Special_accommodations for instructions on how to provide extended time for a student

 If you plan to use pop quizzes, the best way to avoid awkward situations is to communicate early in the semester with the student who needs extended time.
 Together you can develop a workable solution for everyone involved.
-Remember, accommodations are always negotiable, but if an accommodation is not provided, we must document our decision and be prepared to justify why it was not provided.
+Remember, accommodations are always negotiable, but if an accommodation is not provided, you must document your decision and be prepared to justify why it was not provided.

-We monitor our testing rooms by camera and we have proctors who will walk around periodically.
-Students are not allowed to bring in backpacks, purses or cell phones.
-All personal belongings are stored on bookshelves in our office and cell phones are collected at the start of exams.
+Obviously, we cannot keep each student under observation for every second, but we do monitor our testing rooms by camera and our exam proctors will walk around periodically.
+Students are not allowed to bring in backpacks, purses or other bags.
+All personal belongings are stored on bookshelves in our office and electronic devices are cancelled/removed at the start of testing.

-The notification I received is not the date and time the examination is scheduled.
+The notification I received is not the date and time the exam is scheduled for the rest of my class.
 Are students allowed to take exams at their convenience?

-No!
-Again, please refer to the alternate testing guidelines that indicate students must take the exam at the same time as the rest of the class, unless specific arrangements are made with the faculty.
+Not at all.
+Please refer to the alternate testing guidelines that indicate students must take the exam at the same time as the rest of the class, unless specific arrangements are made with the faculty before scheduling.
+This may include issues with attending other courses right after or before the scheduled class time for your course.

 My student has not spoken with me about exam arrangements, but I received notification that they will be taking it in your office.
 What should I do?